 “All of a sudden we’re losing ground,” NHTSA administrator Mark Rosekind said at an event in Arlington, Va.
 “We have an immediate crisis on our hands and we also have a long-term challenge.”

 NHTSA is scrambling to determine the exact reasons for the recent spike in deaths, though regulators suspect that distracted driving and an increase in overall miles traveled, which is directly connected with low gasoline prices, are partially to blame.

 “Working closely with our partners, both inside and outside the Department, we are committing significant resources to the serious effort being put forth to make the ambitious goal of zero deaths an eventual reality,” said FMCSA Administrator T.F.
 Scott Darling III.
 “While we work tirelessly every day to promote safer roadways, we understand that this coalition will only succeed if we all do our part and pledge to make safety our highest priority.”

 The “zero deaths” idea was first adopted in Sweden in 1997 as “Vision Zero” and since then has evolved across the country and across the world.
 A growing number of state and cities have adopted “Zero” fatality visions.

 Reyes Browne Reilley is a Dallas, Texas, based Martindale-Hubbell AV-Rated personal injury law firm, and takes a proud stand against distracted driving.
-Our Dallas personal injury lawyers have a nearly combined 100 years experience representing plaintiffs in personal injury, business, and dangerous prescription drug & device litigation.
+Our Dallas car accident lawyers have a nearly combined 100 years experience representing plaintiffs in personal injury, business, and dangerous prescription drug & device litigation.
 Call us today for a free consult to find out more.

 Thanks to: USA Today